 Bon voyage

-The Hong Kong Museum of Coastal Defence is located on a headland overlooking Lyemun Pass.
+The Hong Kong Museum of the War of Resistance and Coastal Defence is located on a headland overlooking Lyemun Pass.

 Located on a headland overlooking Lyemun Pass, the Hong Kong Museum of Coastal Defence was converted from the old Lyemun Fort and is the city’s only military museum.
 It reopened at the end of 2022 after completing major renewal works.
 Here, parents and kids can learn about Hong Kong’s coastal defence and military affairs from as far back as the Tang dynasty (618–907).
-On a clear day, take a walk along the military-themed Historical Trail where century-old batteries, anti-aircraft guns, underground ammunition depots and torpedo installations are on display.
+Wander along the military-themed Historical Trail, where century-old artillery batteries, anti-aircraft guns, underground ammunition depots and torpedo installations are on display.
 The viewing platforms are great spots for snapping photos of the breathtaking Lyemun Pass.

 Address: 175 Tung Hei Road, Shau Kei Wan, Hong Kong Island